 The financial statement caption "cash and cash equivalents" includes all deposits with banks and financial institutions including certificates of deposit and all highly-liquid investments (with original maturities of three months or less).
-All deposits are insured by federal depository insurance and, are collateralized with securities held in Florida's multiple financial institution collateral pool as required by Chapter 280, Florida Statutes.
+All deposits are insured by federal depository insurance (FDIC).

-A Charter School and Component Unit of the School District of Polk County, Florida NOTES TO FINANCIAL STATEMENTS June 30, 2020
+A Charter School and Component Unit of the School District of Polk County, Florida NOTES TO FINANCIAL STATEMENTS June 30, 2021